Fact-checked by the onlinepaydaynews.com editorial team

 The Rollover Trap

-Loan rollovers — extending a loan term by paying a fee instead of the principal — are particularly dangerous with short-term installment products.
+Loan rollovers, extending a loan term by paying a fee instead of the principal, are particularly dangerous with short-term installment products.
 Each rollover resets fees and extends the debt cycle.
 The CFPB has found that borrowers who roll over loans pay significantly more in fees than the original principal over time.

 Why Do Borrowers Skip Checking the Loan’s Credit Impact Before Applying?

-Borrowers skip this step because most assume applying is harmless — it is not.
+Borrowers skip this step because most assume applying is harmless.
+It is not.
 Every formal loan application triggers a hard inquiry on your credit report, which can reduce your FICO score by up to 10 points per inquiry.
 Applying to five lenders in one week without using a pre-qualification tool could cost you 30 to 50 points before you receive a single dollar.

 How the Debt-to-Income Ratio Affects Approval

-Lenders also evaluate your debt-to-income ratio (DTI) — total monthly debt payments divided by gross monthly income.
+Lenders also evaluate your debt-to-income ratio (DTI), total monthly debt payments divided by gross monthly income.
 According to CFPB guidance on debt-to-income ratios, most lenders prefer a DTI below 36%.
 Taking on a new installment loan that pushes your DTI above that threshold can result in denial or a significantly higher rate.

 Check your DTI before applying, use soft-pull pre-qualification tools, and space out formal applications to protect your credit profile.